inside.ewu.edu

 Grade Requirements

 Graduate students must maintain a cumulative 3.0 GPA in all courses completed since admission to a graduate program at EWU.
 Students who fall below a cumulative 3.0 GPA will be placed on probation.
 One quarter is allowed to restore the cumulative GPA to the minimum 3.0.
 Only two courses in a student’s degree program may be below a grade of B-.
-Additionally, students who earn less than a C+ may repeat a course one time.
+Additionally, students who earn less than a C+ in a course may repeat that course one time.

 History Courses